 - Reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and

 The campus has been a member of the New York Campus Compact since 1999.
-You can find out how many ways the NYCC supports Civic Engagement and Service-Learning by clicking here.
+Find out how many ways the NYCC supports Civic Engagement and Service-Learning.
 Please take advantage of the many roundtables, workshops, seminars, conferences and reference materials available to all faculty and staff.

 Service-Learning on campus and online!